TobikoData/sqlmesh/docs/concepts/overview.md

 Deploying new pipelines can be time-consuming, expensive, and error-prone.
 A SQLMesh plan can be applied to allow developers to deploy their changes to isolated environments for testing and validation, seamlessly handling backfilling and reuse of existing tables.
 When development is complete, promoting an environment to production is quick and has no downtime.
 SQLMesh is able to accomplish all of this regardless of your data warehouse or SQL engine's capabilities.

-You can interact with SQLMesh through a [CLI](/api/cli), [Notebook](/api/notebook), or [Python API](/api/python).
+You can interact with SQLMesh through a [CLI](/api/cli), [notebook](/api/notebook), or [Python](/api/python) API.

 ## Infrastructure and deployment
-Every company's data infrastructure and situation is different.
+Every company's data infrastructure is different.
 SQLMesh is flexible with regard to which engines and orchestration frameworks you use.
 The only requirement for SQLMesh is that you have access to a SQL engine.

 SQLMesh is able to keep track of model versions and intervals using your existing infrastructure.
 If SQLMesh is configured without a scheduler, it will automatically create a `sqlmesh` database in your warehouse.
 It will use this database for internal metadata and physical storage of SQLMesh managed tables.
 If SQLMesh is configured with Airflow, then it will store all metadata in [XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html).
+Read more about how [SQLMesh integrates with Airflow](/integrations/airflow).